 The Great Montenegro Tour

 Visiting Montenegro?
-Book the Great Montenegro Book.
+Book the Great Montenegro Tour.
+End of Story.

 Just kidding, the story is only just starting!
 But the Great Montenegro tour is a must!
 As an avid traveler I found that blogs and photographs of Montenegro started popping up more and more over the past few years.
 Ironically, when I talked about visiting Montenegro the most common response that I received was, “Oh that’s in Spain, right?”.
-To clear things up, Montenegro is it’s own country, nestled in the middle of Croatia, Bosnia and Herzegovina, Serbia, Kosovo, and Albania.
+To clear things up, Montenegro is its own country, nestled in the middle of Croatia, Bosnia and Herzegovina, Serbia, Kosovo, and Albania.
 Montenegro officially declared independence in the Spring of 2006.

 I was both enthralled by Kotor’s natural beauty, and yet slightly disappointed by the city’s tourists at the same time.
 I will start by saying that I absolutely loved Kotor and had such an amazing two days.
 I would beyond a doubt recommend the city to others.
 That being said, visiting Kotor I was hoping to stumble upon a hidden gem, so you can imagine my disappointment when we pulled up and a massive cruise ship was docked at the harbor.
-As a result of the cruise ship tourists, many of the restaurants in the old town have raised their prices to those comparable to pricier Western Europe cities.
+As a result of the cruise ship tourists, many of the restaurants in the old town have raised their prices to those comparable to pricier Western European cities.
 However, the beauty of Kotor is that once the hoards of tourists climb aboard their cruise ships for the evening, you are left with what can only be described as a magical city.

 Where to Sleep: City Walls Old Town Hostel